evanchen12/Reliable-transport-protocol/README.md

 - In level 1, we have a window of 2 by using a loop of 2 range.
 This will send 2 packet at a time.
 - In level 2, we added the sequence number to the msg json as a field.
 Both send and recv increment the sequence number and recv will only send ack back when the number    matches.
 - In level 3, we implemented window on the receiver side as an array.
 The receiver will store it and send the corresponding ack back in order.
-- In level 4, we added timestamp and retransmitted field to the json message.
+- In level 4, we added retransmitted field to the json message and then storing it with a timestamp as a dictionary inside sent_msgs.
 The program will retransmit         messages that had exceeded 1 sec since it was sent.
-The -         retransmitted field will also be true which will let the receiver side know to send ack for it.
+The retransmitted field will also be true which will let the receiver side know to send ack for it.
 -In level 5, we made sure that the program will drop a packet if
   1) Json had trouble loading or invalid
   2) The fields are incorrect